In a war in which offensive operations are equally challenging for both sides, winning is not losing.

 * The lack of a clear strategic vision threatens two important consensuses.
 One is the internal Ukrainian consensus that it is necessary to continue the fight in order to strengthen Ukraine’s position in negotiations and the other is the external consensus of Ukraine’s allies about the need to support Ukraine in exercising its inherent self-defense right.

-* The absence of clarity, or at least agreement within the country, on the triangle “goals, means, and resources” creates an that is fertile for influence operations designed to undermine the consensuses mentioned above.
+* The absence of clarity, or at least agreement within the country, on the triangle “goals, means, and resources” creates an environment that is fertile for Russian influence operations designed to undermine the consensuses mentioned above.

 Ukraine’s partners also referred to this lack of strategic vision.
 These reflections are not meant to be exhaustive but rather to stimulate public debate on this important issue.